-Heroin & Pregnancy: Effects of Heroin Use During Pregnancy
+Heroin and Pregnancy: Effects of Heroin Use During Pregnancy

 What Is Heroin?
 A Brief Overview of Heroin

-Heroin is an opioid drug made from morphine, an opiate alkaloid extracted from the opium poppy.1 Heroin is a Schedule I controlled substance, which means that it has a high risk for abuse and is not approved for any medical use.2 The adverse effects of heroin use can pose dangers for anyone, but may present certain additional risks during pregnancy.
+Heroin is an opioid made from morphine, an opiate alkaloid extracted from the opium poppy.2 Heroin is a Schedule I controlled substance, which means that it has a high risk for abuse and is not approved for medical use.3 The adverse effects of heroin use can pose dangers for anyone but may present certain additional risks during pregnancy.

-Heroin use can impact a person’s behavior, physical health, and mental health.
+Heroin use can impact a person’s behavior and physical and mental health.
 If someone is pregnant, heroin use can also negatively impact their pregnancy.
 Heroin is associated with a pleasurable, rewarding rush or high after use.
-However, there are several other potentially adverse short-term effects of heroin use, including:1,3
+However, there are several other potentially adverse short-term effects of heroin use, including:2,4

 - Profound drowsiness.